 Full Catholic funerals with a Mass typically last an hour or more.
 Catholic funerals where a full Mass doesn't occur are typically shorter, coming in at about 40 minutes.
 You'll likely hear either hymns or classical music composed by masters such as Verdi, Mozart, Bach, and others; these pieces of music are almost all specifically known as Requiem Masses.

 Traditionally, Catholic funerals are followed by a burial.
 It's called the Catholic Rite of Committal, and it occurs at either the side of a grave or a mausoleum.
 An ordained priest or deacon will preside over the ceremony, blessing the site and then leading prayers; the final prayer is traditionally the Catholic version of the Lord's Prayer.
-While many Catholics are buried, cremation is also permitted, though typically requiring the cremains to be intended in a casket or within an urn in a mausoleum or columbarium.
+While many Catholics are buried, cremation is also permitted, though typically requiring the cremated remains to be interred in a casket or within an urn in a mausoleum or columbarium.
 Catholics typically do not scatter ashes or keep them at home.